 Índia by Gal Costa

-Genre: MPB
+- MPB

 Thank you to Sylvan for the opening context and notes on the songs!

-Costa was part of the Tropicalismo movement of the late 1960s, which embraced an anarchic, postmodern, global art-pop—merging rock, jazz, soul, funk, psychedelic and avant-garde music along with a variety of Brazilian styles.
+Gal Costa was part of the Tropicalismo movement of the late 1960s, which embraced an anarchic, postmodern, global art-pop—merging rock, jazz, soul, funk, psychedelic and avant-garde music along with a variety of Brazilian styles.
 This made them enemies among both Brazil’s ruling dictatorship, which only wanted patriotic, happy fun-time tunes, and the student revolutionaries, who wanted to keep Brazilian music pure and untainted by Western imperialism.

-Costa’s longtime friends and collaborators, Gilberto Gil and Caetano Veloso, spent two years in arrest and then exile.
+Gal’s longtime friends and collaborators, Gilberto Gil and Caetano Veloso, spent two years in arrest and then exile.
 When they returned, the trio came together again for the 1973 Índia stage show and album.
 Gil served as guitarist and musical director, while Veloso contributed as a songwriter.

 Gal Costa performing during the "Fa-Tal - Gal a Todo Vapor" show

-In spite of the dangerous political environment, Costa continued to court controversy.
+In spite of the dangerous political environment, Gal continued to court controversy.
 She was photographed locking lips with Veloso’s sister, fellow singer Maria Bethania—and chose songs that hinted at her bisexuality.
 The regime banned one song from the radio for being too subversive, and ordered the scandalous semi-nude album cover be hidden under an opaque wrapper for distribution.

 Gal Costa never knew her father, but she had a recording of him singing this